LAWS ENFORCED BY OCR

 In order to investigate a complaint, OCR may need to collect and analyze personal information such as student records or employment records.
 No law requires anyone to give personal information to OCR and no formal sanctions will be imposed on complainants or other persons who do not cooperate in providing information during the complaint investigation and resolution process.
 However, if OCR is unable to obtain the information necessary to investigate a complaint, we may have to close the complaint.

-The information that OCR collects is analyzed by authorized personnel within the agency and will be used only for authorized civil rights compliance and enforcement activities.
+The information that OCR collects is analyzed by authorized personnel within the agency and will be used by the government only for authorized civil rights compliance and enforcement activities.
 However, in order to investigate or resolve a complaint, OCR may need to reveal certain information to persons outside the agency to verify facts or gather additional information.
-Such details could include the age or physical condition of a complainant.
+Such details could include the name, age, or physical condition of the person who is the alleged subject of discrimination.
 Also, OCR may be required to reveal information requested under FOIA, which gives the public the right of access to records of Federal agencies.
-OCR will not release any information to any other agency or individual except in the one of the 11 instances defined in the Department's regulation at 34 C.F.R. § 5b.9(b).
+OCR will not release any information about a complainant to any other agency or individual except in the one of the 11 instances defined in the Department's regulation at 34 C.F.R. § 5b.9(b).